 Chor San provides counsel and advisory support for Board initiatives and technical committee activities.
 With over 30 years leading global nutrition, food, and health programs, she has broad experience in research design, technology innovation, nutrition policies, food regulatory sciences, global consumer insights, and identifying convergence in science.

-Marie Latulippe, MS, RDN
+Marie Latulippe, MS, MBA, RDN

 Director of Science Programs